chrislee12189/T2A1-A/chris_lee_t2a1-a.md

 The architecture of a typical flask application
 # Question 2: Identify a database management system (DBMS) commonly used in web applications (including Flask) and discuss the pros and cons of this database
 # <mark>Question 3</mark>: Discuss the implementation of Agile project management methodology
-Agile project management is a methodolody used by companies to increase efficiency, profits, deliverables and to overall ensure that large teams are able to move forward with their work with reduced internal roadblocks + excellent communication.
+Agile project management is a methodology used by companies to increase efficiency, profits, deliverables and to overall ensure that large teams are able to move forward with their work with reduced internal roadblocks + excellent communication.
 This methodology is introduced through a number of factors/exercises, each responsible for monitoring progress of different aspects of the teams/company.
 The core components of the Agile methodology are:
 - User stories
 - Sprints
 - Meetings/Standups